A unified national system to consolidate HIV data

 -

-accessing key indicators essential for national oversight, such as the number of new treatment initiations, the proportion of patients on TLD, and the distribution of dispensing intervals.
+access to key indicators essential for national-level program management based on the person’s status, such as the number of new persons infected with HIV initiated on treatment, the proportion of people on TLD, and the distribution of months of drug dispensation.

 Automated alerts to maintain data quality